Francescolatorre/dispo/docs/api.md

 - 401: Unauthorized
 - 403: Forbidden
 - 404: Not found
+- 409: Conflict
 - 500: Internal server error

-Error responses will include a message providing more details about the error:
+Error responses include a message providing more details about the error:

 ```json
 {